microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ### Simultaneous Access - But Only Across Queues

-Buffers and simultaneous-access resources can be written to in one queue while concurrently being read-from one or more OTHER queues.
+Buffers and simultaneous-access textures can be written to in one queue while concurrently being read-from one or more OTHER queues.
 However, this pattern is not supported in a single queue because legacy Resource Barrier design prevents subresources from being in both READ and WRITE states at the same time.
-However, hardware can support same-queue simultaneous-access; Layout is always `COMMON` and there is no sync or flush needed since the reads are non-dependent.
+However, hardware can support same-queue simultaneous-access; Layout is immutable and there is no sync or flush needed since the reads are non-dependent.

 ### Inefficient Batching of Subresource Range Transitions